syntek-lang/docs/docs/spec/grammar/syntactic/declarations/import-declaration.md

 # Import Declaration

-An import declaration imports a module, which could be a `.tek` file, and stores it under the given identifier.
+An import declaration imports a module and stores it under the given identifier.

 There are 2 types of import.
 Full and partial import.